soulspace-org/overarch/doc/design.md

      * e.g. state machines, activty or sequence diagrams
    * ...

+   The schema of the model is open, as the spec just checks for the existence of elements (keys) needed for overarch (e.g. the generation of the implemented view representations).
+Additional elements can be added without impact on overarch.
+   The keys for additional elements should be prefixed with a meaningful namespace.

 Q: **Shall the boundaries be implicit in the model, e.g. rendering a system as a system-boundary in a container diagram, if it contains container elements, that are visualized?**